 I'm not sure and would like to discuss this further with you.

 No, I'm hoping my puppy will be an easy puppy.
 I don't remember my last dog being this much work.

 How would you get your puppy?
 Will you drive to our home in Alabama?
 Will you fly and carry your puppy back with you in the plane?
-Puppies under 10 weeks can fly in the cabin with you.
-We do not ship our puppies.
+We don't ship our puppies.
+You must come to our home and meet us, our dogs, and our puppies.
+However, more than half our puppies leave us by flying in the cabin with a member of their new family.

 Is there anything else that would be helpful for us to know?